 Lifeline to Justice

-In 2023, FVAP expanded its core appellate advocacy model to create the Lifeline to Justice Program, focused on increasing the accessibility of appellate-level writ review for survivors in California.
+In 2023, FVAP expanded its core appellate advocacy model to create the Lifeline to Justice Initiative, focused on increasing the accessibility of appellate-level writ review for survivors in California.

 A writ petition is an emergency request for the appellate court to intervene in a case and command the trial court to either do something or stop doing something that’s legally erroneous and harmful.